mediar-ai/screenpipe/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+If you'd like to contribute, please read [CONTRIBUTING.md](CONTRIBUTING.md).

-Say 👋 in our [public Discord channel](https://discord.gg/dU9EBuw7Uq) .
-We discuss how to bring this lib to production, help each other with contributions, personal projects or just hang out ☕.

-Bit more details on the architecture [here](https://link.excalidraw.com/l/5MKXLddifTr/8subenQGvcd).

-We recommend using [TablePlus](https://tableplus.com/) to view the SQLite database.

 ## Licensing